Altzheimers Dementia - TPD Claim Solicitors - Superannuation Compensation - Australia

 LAWYER HELPLINE: ☎ 1800 339 958

-If you are unable to work because of Altzheimers Disease you may be able to make a TPD claim for a lump sum from the Total & Permanent Disablement insurance contained within your superannuation fund.
+If you are unable to work because of Altzheimers Dementia you may be able to make a TPD claim for a lump sum from the Total & Permanent Disablement insurance contained within your superannuation fund.
 There is no necessity for you to have been involved in an accident or to have suffered a work related injury to make a TPD claim.
 If you suffer from total and permanent disability you may be able to make a TPD claim in addition to receiving your super early as a result of your condition.
-Our solicitors can advise you in detail as to the requirements of a successful submission and will prepare all relevant paperwork and will obtain full supporting documentation.
+Our TPD claim solicitors can advise you in detail as to the requirements of a successful submission and will prepare all relevant paperwork and will obtain full supporting documentation.
 Our lawyers will give you free advice on the likely success of your claim to a super fund without further obligation.
 It cost nothing to use our free advice service.

 Altzheimers Dementia - TPD Total and Permanent Disability Claims